protocolbuffers/protobuf/docs/field_presence.md

 Singular numeric (integer or floating point) | Yes        | ✔️ Singular enum                                | Yes        | ✔️
 Singular string or bytes                     | Yes        | ✔️
+Singular message                             | Yes        | ✔️
-Singular message                             | N/A        | ✔️
+Singular message                             | No         | ✔️
 Repeated                                     | N/A        |
 Oneofs                                       | N/A        | ✔️
 Maps                                         | N/A        |

 Similar to proto2 APIs, proto3 does not track presence explicitly for repeated fields.
 Without the `optional` label, proto3 APIs do not track presence for basic types (numeric, string, bytes, and enums), either.
-(Note that `optional` for proto3 fields is only available as of release 3.12.)
+(Note that `optional` for proto3 fields is only experimentally available as of release 3.12.)
 Oneof fields affirmatively expose presence, although the same set of hazzer methods may not generated as in proto2 APIs.

 Under the _no presence_ discipline, the default value is synonymous with "not present" for purposes of serialization.
 To notionally "clear" a field (so it won't be serialized), an API user would set it to the default value.